BejenaruIoanMatei/MovieApp/README.md

 # MovieApp

+### Project Overview

+MovieApp is a client-server application that allows users to search for movies and view detailed information, including ratings, trailers, and reviews.

-## Project Requirements
+## Technologies Used

-Client-server graphical application that:
+- Python, tkinter for the GUI
+- SQLite for the database
+- Additional:
+  - HTML for the reviews page
+  - Bash script to streamline app execution

+### Features

 - Takes a movie title as input from the client
-- The server returns the movie rating from a database
+- Server returns the movie's rating from a local SQLite database
 - If the movie is not found, the server will:
   - Fetch the rating from TMDB API (if available)
   - Add the movie to the database for future queries